kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 The code sample below extends the previous example with example code for finding the `REGISTER_DEVICE` event including the previously obtained credential identifier.
-If you are not developing a wallet dApp against a locally running Devnet, replace the `chainwebDataUrl` and module `namespace` accordingly.
+If you are developing a wallet dApp against a locally running Devnet, replace the `chainwebDataUrl` and module `namespace` accordingly.
 For the sake of brevity, the code sample does not handle edge cases like no events being found.